jpradocueva/comi/draft-ietf-core-comi.md

 # Security Considerations

 For secure network management, it is important to restrict access to configuration variables only to authorized parties.
-CoMI re-uses the security mechanisms already available to CoAP, this includes DTLS {{RFC6347}} for protected access to resources, as well suitable authentication and authorization mechanisms.
+LwM2M re-uses the security mechanisms already available to CoAP, this includes DTLS {{RFC6347}} for protected access to resources, as well suitable authentication and authorization mechanisms.

-Among the security decisions that need to be made are selecting security modes and encryption mechanisms (see {{RFC7252}}).
-This requires a trade-off, as the NoKey mode gives no protection at all, but is easy to implement, whereas the X.509 mode is quite secure, but may be too complex for constrained devices.

-In addition, mechanisms for authentication and authorization may need to be selected.

-CoMI avoids defining new security mechanisms as much as possible.
-However, some adaptations may still be required, to cater for CoMI's specific requirements.
+The LwM2M protocol supports various transport bindings and credentials for securely communicating with LwM2M Servers.
+This configuration information can be provisioned during manufacturing or through the use of the bootstrap mechanism.

+LwM2M supports three different types of credentials, namely

+* Certificates.

+* Raw public keys.

+* Pre-shared secrets.

+Since these credential types offer different properties the LwM2M specification offers support for all of them. {{RFC7925}} provides the necessary details about the use of each of these credentials with DTLS.

+The LwM2M protocol specifies that authorization of LwM2M Servers to access Object Instances and Resources within the LwM2M Client is provided through Access Control Object Instances within the LwM2M Client.

+## DTLS Security

+blabla

 # IANA Considerations